 People who use the first method typically reduce the closet’s contents by about 10%.
 Those who employ the second method reduce them by close to 30-40%.

-“My first boyfriend presented this to me on our first date.”
+“My first love presented this to me on our first date.”

 “This was handed down to me by my parents.
-How can I get rid of what they saved all their lives?”
+They saved it all their lives!”

-“This will fit me again if I lose 20 pounds.”
+“This will fit me again when I lose 20 pounds.”

 “These might be collectibles.
-I’ll save them till Antiques Roadshow comes to town.”
+I’ll wait till Antiques Roadshow is in town.”

 “Maybe someday I’ll want to return to my former career.
 I’d better save my old materials and equipment.”